marisacasillas/chatterlab/content/courses/HLI2022/Casillas-HLI-Spring2022-Syllabus.md

 - can't see participants in recording
 - someone lost wifi for 20 sec
 - use official uchicago Zoom account; some didn't infer this
+- ... and from myself; i'm still worried somehow they are sharing videos
 - ... and from myself; take two full lectures to go through instructions